🚨 Get Your Free NFT Certificate Mint by Completing the Web3 Exam! START NOW

 Well, at least that USED TO BE the case.
 In came hardware wallets, and saved the day… Kind of.

-KuCoin wallet review: available markets.
+KuCoin wallet review: supported crypto assets.

 So interested, that they would also develop a wallet-specific app for that device to support the coin.
 Ya - it’s a bit complicated.